Reserves And How They Reduce an Injury Claim

 Cell Phones and Accidents: Is Legal Cell Phone Use Negligence?

 Motor vehicle accidents happen more often than not due to driver inattention.
 Jabbering on the cell phone, texting, eating, drinking, turning to communicate with passengers, daydreaming and many other distractions reduce driver attention.
-If you’ve been injured in a car accident in a location across Ontario or British Columbia, you […]
+Unfortunate but true, tragedies like this are not uncommon.
+More people are using phones every day as […]

 DISPOSITIVE MOTIONS – MOTIONS FOR SUMMARY JUDGMENT, Etc.